fabiangunzinger/online-experiments/_todo.md

 - [x] Clean up chapters and set up broad book structure to create version I can commit
 	- [x] Up to hypothesis_testing.md

+- [ ] Replace population with sample in stats part, because we do have a sample rather than a population.
+It's just that we treat our sample as if it were the population (because it is).
+But a population in stats is usually the thing you infer sth about rather than to units you work with, so it would be confusing to use population.
+Instead, use sample and then be explicit that I use finite sample approach.

 - [ ] Perform derivation for BRE
 	- [ ] Choose which approach to take: n as given or model as Binomial (I think as given makes more sense, given that this is what we have once we analyse the data)